pavansai57/Spyry-Internship-Report/README.md

 4. Each day of the intern helped me to improve soft skills and hard skills

 Non-Technical Outcomes
-1. I realised to, perform hacking and penetration testing one requires a lot of patience and hardwork.
+1. I realised, to perform hacking and penetration testing one requires a lot of patience and hardwork.
 2. Made some new friends.